ballerina-platform/module-ballerina-auth/examples/banking-accounts-service/README.md

 ## Implementation

-- We can get started with the 'API Gateway', which is responsible to authorize the requests using Basic Auth with the use of File user store and forward the request to the actual microservice via mTLS (mutual TLS).
+- You can get started with the 'API Gateway', which is responsible to authorize the requests using Basic Auth with the use of File user store and forward the request to the actual microservice via mTLS (mutual TLS).
 In this scenario, it is 'Banking Account Service'.
 The 'API Gateway' service is secured by setting the `auth` attribute of `http:ServiceConfig` with the Basic Auth - File user store configurations, so that the Ballerina HTTP service knows how to validate the